EricksonT15/AxieOS/docs/Engineering/Response_Standard.md

 Nothing in the analytics layer should depend on manually edited transaction history.

 This ensures the database remains accurate, auditable, and reproducible.

+---

+# Daily Logging Workflow

+AxieOS uses an **Event → Daily Report** workflow.

+## During the Day

+Record events only.

+Examples

+- Purchased assets
+- Sold assets
+- Completed Bounty tasks
+- Claimed rewards
+- Swapped tokens
+- Crafted items
+- Released Axies
+- Marketplace listings
+- Strategy observations

+No Markdown is generated during the day.

+---

+## End of Day (or Next Morning)

+Generate a single Daily Log.

+The generated log should:

+- Group related events.
+- Remove duplicate information.
+- Verify totals.
+- Include all events recorded during the day.
+- Be repository-ready.
+- Require only one copy-and-paste operation.

+The Daily Log becomes the permanent record for that date.

+---

+## Corrections

+Corrections made during the day should be applied only to the final Daily Log generation.

+Avoid creating multiple append operations unless the user explicitly requests an intermediate update.

+---

+## Principle

+Capture events continuously.

+Generate documents only once.